-Alzheimer's Disease (AD)
+Alzheimer’s Disease Assay Kits

 Multiple Sclerosis (MS)

-Our MOG kits are flexible, as they can detecting autoimmune IgGs against mouse/rat MOG (35-55), rat MOG (1-125), mouse MOG (1-125) or human MOG (1-125).
+Measurement of anti-MOG and anti-PLP autoantibodies in serum is key to confirming proper EAE induction and AnaSpec has pioneered development of the first ELISA kits for this purpose.
+Our MOG kits are flexible, as they can detect autoimmune IgGs against mouse/rat MOG (35-55), rat MOG (1-125), mouse MOG (1-125) or human MOG (1-125).
 The latter is adapted to either human or mouse samples.

 FRET occurs between a peptide tagged to a donor and an acceptor when placed within 10-100Å of each other resulting in the donor’s excitation fluorescence to be quenched by the acceptor.
 Enzymatic hydrolysis of the peptide results in recovery of the donor fluorescence following spatial separation of the donor and acceptor upon energy transfer.

 |5-FAM or HiLyte™ Fluor 488